 The Meca500's firmware can be updated through the robot's web interface.
-Several novel features will be added to this firmware by the end of 2016.
+Several novel features will be added to this firmware in 2017.
 Firstly, based on CAD models imported in advance (in STL format), the robot will test in real time and avoid any mechanical interferences between its links, its end-effector and its environment.
 Secondly, force-limiting algorithms and a hand-guiding mode will be implemented, transforming the Meca500 into a collaborative robot.
 Finally, the EtherCAT connectivity will be enabled, further enhancing the robot's openness and modularity.

 In addition, a miniature electric gripper that will be fully integrated with the robot will soon be released.

 |Position repeatability||0.005 mm|

 |Maximum speed of joints 1–3||135°/s|

 |Supply voltage||24 V / 9.17 A (external power supply included)|